robin-raymond/zax.io/compiler-directives.md

 /*

-// metaFunction will evaluate to a `true` indicating the function is
+// metaFunction's code block will evaluate to a `true` indicating the function
-// selectable as a candidate:
-metaFunction : ()(input :) true = {
+// is selectable as a candidate: metaFunction : ()(input :) true = {
     // ...
 }

-// or to a `false` indicating the function cannot be selected as a candidate: metaFunction : ()(input :) false = {
+// ... or to a `false` indicating the function cannot be selected as a
+// candidate:
+metaFunction : ()(input :) false = {
     // ...
 }